ics-software-engineering/meteor-application-template/README.md

 Most of the Bootstrap-based layout is contained in the [app/client/templates/application](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/templates/application) directory.

-Because the layout implements navbar-fixed-top, the [app/client/stylesheets/style.css](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/stylesheets/style.css) file adds 70px of padding to the body so that it is not covered by the navbar.
+Because the application implements navbar-fixed-top, the [app/client/stylesheets/style.css](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/stylesheets/style.css) file adds 70px of padding to the body so that it is not covered by the navbar.

 ### Routing

-For display and navigation amongst the four pages, the application uses [Iron Router](http://iron-meteor.github.io/iron-router/).
+For display and navigation among its four pages, the application uses [Iron Router](http://iron-meteor.github.io/iron-router/).

 Routing is defined in [app/lib/router/Router.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/lib/router/Router.js).

-Routing is used to define the Navbar links in [app/client/templates/application/Header.html](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/templates/application/Header.html#L12,19,20)
+Routing is used for the Navbar links in [app/client/templates/application/Header.html](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/templates/application/Header.html).

+Routing is also used to jump to the List Stuff page after successful form submission in [app/client/templates/stuff/AddStuff.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/templates/stuff/AddStuff.js) and [app/client/templates/stuff/EditStuff.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/templates/stuff/EditStuff.js).

 ### Forms

-forms/AutoForm
+To implement the AddStuff and EditStuff forms, the application uses [AutoForm](https://github.com/aldeed/meteor-autoform).

+The schema defining the document structure for the Stuff collection, as well as the Meteor Methods used to insert and update document instances are in [app/lib/collections/Stuff.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/lib/collections/Stuff.js).

+To present the forms, the application uses the quickform component.
+See [app/client/templates/stuff/AddStuff.html](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/templates/stuff/AddStuff.html) and [app/client/templates/stuff/EditStuff.html](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/templates/stuff/EditStuff.html).

-### Authentication and authorization
+### Authentication

+For authentication, the application uses the Meteor accounts-ui package, with some simple customization in [app/lib/accounts/AccountsConfig.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/lib/accounts/AccountsConfig.js).

+When the application is run for the first time, a settings file (such as [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json)) should be passed to Meteor.
+That will lead to a default account being created through the code in [app/server/seeds/Accounts.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/server/seeds/Accounts.js).

+The application allows users to register and create new accounts at any time.

+### Authorization

+Only logged in users can manipulate Stuff documents (but any registered user can manipulate any Stuff document, even if they weren't the user that created it.)

+To prevent users who are not logged in from accessing pages that manipulate Stuff instances, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions).
+(While these recommendations are associated with the Flow Router guide, we follow them even though we use Iron Router).

+The application implements template-based authorization using an IfLoggedIn template, defined in [app/client/templates/application/IfLoggedIn.html](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/templates/application/IfLoggedIn.html) and [app/client/templates/application/IfLoggedIn.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/templates/application/IfLoggedIn.js).

+This template is used to prevent unauthorized access in the templates associated with Stuff instances, implemented in [app/client/templates/stuff](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/templates/stuff).

 ### Initialization/configuration

-### CSS
+The [app/server/seeds](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/server/seeds) directory contains initialization code for both accounts and the Stuff collection.
+This code is designed to be executed only once, when the application is first run and the Mongo DB is empty.

+The [config](https://github.com/ics-software-engineering/meteor-application-template/tree/master/config) directory is intended to hold settings files.
+The repository contains one file: [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json).

+The [.gitignore](https://github.com/ics-software-engineering/meteor-application-template/blob/master/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
+So, if you are deploying the application, you can put settings in a file named settings.production.json and it will not be committed.

 ### Quality Assurance

-Edit JSHint to specify globals.
+#### JSHint

+The application includes a [.jshintrc](https://github.com/ics-software-engineering/meteor-application-template/blob/master/.jshintrc) file which defines global variables for the Meteor globals (and those defined by the packages included in this template application).

+In addition, it defines "Stuff" and "stuff" as globals.
+You will want to edit this part of the .jshintrc file when you define your own collections.